Sega Network Taisen Mahjong MJ

-Sega Network Taisen Mahjong MJ2, the first sequel, switched arcade boards to the Sega Chihiro, and brought in nationwide online play.
-Sega Network Taisen Mahjong MJ3 was released and expanded the ruleset.
-Sega Network Taisen Mahjong MJ4 switched arcade boards to the Sega Lindbergh, and a training mode was added.
-Sega Network Taisen Mahjong MJ5 was on the Sega RingEdge and had multi-touch touchscreens.
+Sega Net Mahjong MJ2, the first sequel, switched arcade boards to the Sega Chihiro, and brought in nationwide online play.
+Sega Net Mahjong MJ3 was released and expanded the ruleset.
+Sega Net Mahjong MJ4 switched arcade boards to the Sega Lindbergh, and a training mode was added.
+Sega Net Mahjong MJ5 was on the Sega RingEdge and had multi-touch touchscreens.
 It was updated as Sega Network Taisen Mahjong MJ5R Evolution.

-Eleven years later after launch of the first game, Sega Network Taisen Mahjong MJ was ported outside of the arcade with a version on PC and mobile.
+Eleven years later after launch of the first game, Sega Net Mahjong MJ was ported outside of the arcade with a version on PC and mobile.
 A full English localization of the mobile version was also released, however was shut down.
-English and Traditional Chinese languages was available in the Japanese version.
+English and Traditional Chinese languages were available in the Japanese version, but were later dropped, besides the commentary.
 It was also available on the free to play companion app of Yakuza 0 on PlayStation Vita.

-A new version for arcades was also released, called Sega Network Taisen Mahjong MJ Arcade.
+A new version for arcades was also released, called Sega Net Mahjong MJ Arcade.